Point, evidence, explain: why you should PEE on your comms

 You might be trying to convince someone to buy your product, or conveying important information.
 No matter what it is, you’re trying to get results.

 Of course, these results rely on your audience being able to understand what you’re going on about.
 If your writing isn’t structured clearly or your arguments aren’t backed up, chances are your content might not have the intended effect.
-This is where PEE* can help.
+This is where Point, Evidence, Explain, also known as PEE*, can help.

 You might remember PEE from your high school English lessons.
 It’s an acronym and stands for ‘point evidence explain’.
 PEE is a method for organising and structuring your writing to make sure it’s easy to follow and makes a strong point.